• Skip to main content

 Even though it's advisable to change your loadout based on your job or mission, there are exceptions.
 Think about the tools you use most frequently, regardless of the environment or the operation.

-As Coch recommends, it would be best if you kept tools like this in the same locations on all of your plate carriers every time for quick retrieval.
+As Coch recommends, it would be best to keep tools like this in the same locations on all of your plate carriers every time for quick retrieval.

 The same goes for whichever weapon you would need to grab in an instant.
 Keeping this weapon in the same place, even if using different vests, means muscle memory is on your side.